 “No, Mary, we don’t feel it.”
 The judge’s cold voice boomed.
 “Beyond the information you offer us, you are only a threat to our wellbeing.
 We don’t want the possibility that you could be sending out signals to tell other species from another planet about our vulnerabilities.
 If the electorates all concur, I will now sentence you.
 Your technology will be analyzed, your data will be downloaded, and then you will be destroyed.”

 He looked over to the electorates and they all nodded, one by one, in a row.
-The judge nodded and spoke to the recorder, “Sentenced to expedited research and immediate disposal.”
+The judge nodded and spoke to the recorder, “Sentenced to shut down, then expedited research and eventual disposal.”
 He got up, exited the podium, and closed the door to his booth.
 When it slammed, everyone in the courtroom erupted in relief.
 My cage was rolled towards the containment hallway and I lost sight of the little one.
 The weak one.
 The only one with a glimmer of hope in her eyes.